Medicare Skilled Nursing Facility Prospective Payment System

 Diagnosis codes (International Classification of Diseases or ICD-10) have two distinct roles under PDPM.
 They are used to identify the primary diagnosis and secondary or treating diagnosis(es).

-Primary Diagnosis: SNFs assign an ICD-10 code to report the patient’s primary diagnosis, which is the reason for the SNF stay.
+Primary Diagnosis: SNFs assign an ICD-10 code to report the patient’s primary diagnosis, or the reason for the SNF stay.
 The primary diagnosis is coded within Section I0200B and maps to a clinical category.
-Speech-language pathology related primary diagnoses that map to the acute neurologic clinical category will factor into the speech-language pathology payment.
-Currently, the primary diagnoses that map to the acute neurologic clinical category and trigger a speech-language pathology payment are limited to speech, language, and swallowing disorders due to cerebrovascular accident (CVA) and aphasia.
+Speech-language pathology related primary diagnoses that map to the acute neurologic clinical category trigger speech-language pathology payment.
+These diagnoses are limited to speech, language, and swallowing disorders due to cerebrovascular accident (CVA) and aphasia.

 Secondary or Treating Diagnosis(es): Clinicians will use ICD-10 codes to capture additional diagnoses and comorbidities associated with the patient.
-These codes can factor into the classification of patients into a speech-language pathology comorbidity payment.
+These codes can factor into classification of patients into a speech-language pathology comorbidity payment.
 Currently, the diagnoses that trigger a speech-language pathology comorbidity payment within Section I800 of the MDS are limited to amyotrophic lateral sclerosis (ALS), oral and laryngeal cancers, and speech, language, and swallowing disorders due to CVA.

+The ICD-10 codes for primary diagnosis or comorbidities that trigger a speech-language pathology payment are limited because the historical claims data CMS used to develop PDPM did not include enough information associated with cognitive, communication, and swallowing disorders.
+However, the lists may be modified over time as CMS refines the payment system.
 SLPs can find the ICD-10 codes that map to clinical categories or trigger comorbidity payments on the CMS website (go to “PDPM Resources” and select “PDPM ICD-10 Mappings” for the most recent year).
-The ICD-10 codes for primary diagnosis or comorbidities that trigger a speech-language pathology payment are limited because the historical claims data CMS used to develop PDPM did not include enough information associated with cognitive, communication, and swallowing disorders.
-However, the lists will be modified over time, as CMS refines the payment system.

-Payment for Speech-Language Pathology Services is Unique
+Payment for Speech-Language Pathology Services Is Unique

 It is also important to note that payment for speech-language pathology services is different from payment for occupational and physical therapy (OT and PT).
 For example, ASHA successfully advocated for the inclusion of comorbidities in the speech-language pathology portion of the SNF payment.
 PT and OT are not reimbursed for comorbidities.
 Another key distinction is that PT and OT payments decrease as the episode goes on (known as a variable per diem payment) while speech-language pathology payment is consistent across the episode.